adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - Optional title text
-2. `./categoryIds` - Category ids in an Array of string saved by Category Picker.
-3. `./titleType` - will store the HTML heading element type which will be used for rendering; if no value is defined, the component will fallback to the `type` value defined by the component's policy.
+2. `./titleType` - will store the HTML heading element type which will be used for rendering; if no value is defined, the component will fallback to the `type` value defined by the component's policy.
 The property of the policy is called `type` so we can reuse the `core/wcm/components/commons/datasources/allowedheadingelements/v1` Servlet from the WCM components.
+3. `./linkTarget` - defines the link target of the links generated for the component.
+4. `./categoryIds` - Category ids in an Array of string saved by Category Picker.
+5. `./id` - defines the component HTML ID attribute.

 ### CSS API (BEM)